Methodology

 The core fuel security calculation runs on every request to /api/fuel-data.
 It produces depletion estimates for three fuel types: Petrol, Diesel, and Jet Fuel.

-Core Formula
+Core Formulas

-1. MBIE Anchor
+1. MBIE Anchor (In-Country)

 2. Weighted Elapsed Days